 Why the Right Business Performance Measures Matter (From Chaos to Clarity, Part 3)

-Oren Tabib
+- Oren Tabib

-• Jan 15
+- Jan 15

-• 6 min read
+- 6 min read

 Growth, Chaos, and Becoming a Firefighter

-That lesson stayed with me.
+That lesson has stayed with me.

 A Pattern I Kept Seeing in Small Businesses

-What surprised me came later.
+However, what surprised me came later.

-The problem was never commitment or effort.
+The issue was never a lack of commitment or effort.

 The real question was: how do you know what’s happening during the year?
 And how do you adjust before it’s too late?